Hingham Congregational Church, UCC, reaches out with faith and love to our neighbors in need in the local community and throughout the world.

 Through “hands on” projects, special collections, allocation of monetary gifts and partnerships with a range of service organizations, we contribute food, shelter, financial assistance and social support to a wide array of groups and individuals.

-On the third Monday of each month, a small, dedicated group prepares a hot meal in the morning.
-Volunteers transport the food to Boston and serve the dinner to residents of Pine Street Inn later that day.
+On the third Monday of each month, a small, dedicated group takes deserts to Boston and helps serve the dinner to residents of Pine Street Inn later that evenings.
 Helping hands and donations of brownies are always welcome!
 Learn more….

 The Guild Consignment Center: